ZatsuneNoMokou/zpromise/README.md

 # ZPromise

+Mocha arguments :
-Use the `--require esm` with Mocha to be able to use ES Module files.
+- `--require esm` : To be able to use ES Module files.
+- `--debug` : To use run in debug mode